 How do I apply?

-Print this form to apply for a subsidy to help cover costs for medical travel both within and outside of Yukon.
+Print this form to apply for a subsidy to help cover costs for medical travel outside of Yukon.
 You need this form with you at your appointment.
 Have your medical practitioner sign at each of your appointments to confirm you received the services.

 Some patients are not able to travel without help.
 Your medical practitioner may request an escort to accompany you.
 These requests will be approved if specific criteria are met.
 We’ll cover the travel costs of approved escorts.